-Even if it’s still winter and your ground is covered in snow, there are indeed subtle signs that spring is on the way.
+Even if it’s still winter and your ground is covered in snow, observe closely!
+There are always subtle signs that spring is on the way.
+For example:

 1. Birds are singing!

-In late February, look for the buds on your trees.
-Some of the first trees to bud are the willows and silver maples, followed in early March with the red maples.
+Observe the buds on your trees.
+Some of the first trees to bud are the willows and silver maples, followed in March with the red maples.

 3. Peepers are peeping

 As soon as the ponds and wetlands thaw— as early as mid-March—listen for the spring peppers (Pseudacris crucifer) and the western chorus frog (Pseudacris triseriata).
 These tiny amphibians sing loudly, creating quite a chorus at dusk!